 Who is Seacare?

 Seacare Co-operative Limited was formed by a group of trade union leaders in 1994 to “help and benefit Singapore seamen and their families through more work opportunities and appropriate investment projects”; as the membership of the Singapore Organisation of Seamen (SOS) decreased from 6800 in 1983 to 2265 in 1989.
 The decrease was due to the downturn in the shipping industry, and high competition from seamen worldwide.
-Seacare’s role is to ensure the displaced Seamen were able to secure alternative employment and at the same time be economically viable as a social enterprise.
+Seacare’s role is to ensure the displaced Seamen were able to secure alternative employment and at the same time be economically viable as a co-operative.

 Since then, Seacare is characterised by new incorporations, mergers, and acquisitions in its five business clusters, which includes: Investments, HR & Lifestyle, Property and Environmental, Medical & Maritime; and Hospitality.